 1. THE ORGANIZATION.
 The Michigan State College Health Service is equipped to safeguard carefully the health of the students of the college.
 The College Hospital with a capacity of 60 beds and a dispensary is directed by Dr. Charles F. Holland, assisted by a competent staff of physicians and nurses.
 Student fees cover free care for 60 days in the College Hospital, and every student is entitled to unlimited advice and treatment at the dispensary, and a medical examination by appointment.
-A fee is charged, however, when it is necessary for the college physician to call at the student's room, the rate being \$2 for a call between 7 p. m. and 7 p. m.
+A fee is charged, however, when it is necessary for the college physician to call at the student's room, the rate being \$2 for a call between 7 a. m. and 7 p. m. and \$3 for a call between 7 p. m. and and 7 a. m.